krillan49/PZDC_dungeon_2/README.md

 Non-combat skills (work between battles):
 -
+* "Bloody ritual" (active) - at a halt between battles restores part of the MP, the more the greater the difference between the maximum MP and the remaining
-* "First Aid" (active) - at a halt between battles restores part of the health, the more the greater the difference between the maximum health and the remaining
+* "First Aid" (active) - at a halt between battles restores part of the HP, the more the greater the difference between the maximum HP and the remaining
 * "Treasure Hunter" (passive) - increases the chance and value of loot dropped after the battle

 ## TODO